Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Appendix

 In our robustness tests, we include pre-ban z-scored averages of daily metrics related to block production and economic incentives as covariates to isolate the effect of resource flexibility in response to China's ban.
 For block production, metrics include the number of transactions, the amount of data stored in megabytes (MB), and the estimated hashrates in megahashes per second (MH/s).\footnote{See Section~\ref{sec_data} for an explanation of hashrates.
 For reference, the hashrates were 174 exahashes per second for Bitcoin and 632 terahashes per second for Ethereum at their peak before the ban.} For economic incentives, we use the average transaction fee in US dollars (\$), excluding token price and block reward due to severe multicollinearity ($VIFs > 167,000$).\footnote{We excluded block reward and token price, as miner revenue can be derived from the transaction fee and number of transactions, avoiding redundancy.} The Bitcoin metrics were obtained from \href{https://www.blockchain.com/explorer/charts/}{blockchain.com}, and the Ethereum metrics were obtained from \href{https://etherscan.io/charts}{etherscan.io}.\footnote{Only weekly metrics were available for Bitcoin, so the daily metrics were forward-filled from the weekly metrics.} We remove the Exposure variable, as it is directly derived from hashrates and captured by our covariates.

-In our robustness check, we find that our overall results are robust to these covariates with and without interactions with the treatment variable.
+In our robustness check, we find that our overall results are robust to these covariates (Table~\ref{tb_consensus_covar}) with and without interactions with the treatment variable (Table~\ref{tb_consensus_covar_interact}).
 The treatment effects on entropy, the Nakamoto coefficient, and HHI are all qualitatively similar but reduced when interactions are added.
 Interestingly, the treatment effects disappear for the $\text{Nodes}$ and $\text{Gini}$ metrics.
+This attenuation is consistent with these metrics being partially driven by consensus-layer characteristics that correlate with both the treatment and participation patterns.
+Our primary measure, Shannon entropy, remains robust to covariate interactions, reinforcing its use as our preferred decentralization metric.
 This result suggests two nuanced effects and highlights the importance of using multiple decentralization metrics to understand decentralization.
 First, the shock had an indistinguishable effect on the number of nodes in both Bitcoin and Ethereum.
 Second, the inequality in block production among the remaining nodes, as measured by the Gini coefficient, remains the same.